VRCBVI 2026 LIFE Application

 Section 2: Student Medical Information

-Students health and safety are of utmost importance to us.
-We require medical information to be considered for the LIFE program.
+Your health and safety are very important to us.
+We need some medical information to review as part of the application process.

 ** Cause of blindness/vision loss, if unknown, enter unknown: